Mixed local-nonlocal operators: maximum principles, eigenvalue problems and their applications: Introduction

 We next concentrate on the Faber-Krahn inequality for the operator $L$.
-In particular, we prove \begin{theorem}[Faber-Krahn inequality] Grant \hyperlink{A1}{(A1)}-\hyperlink{A2}{(A2)}.
+In particular, we prove \begin{theorem}[Faber-Krahn inequality] Assume \hyperlink{A1}{(A1)}.
 Also, assume that $j(y)=j(|y|)$ and $j$ is radially decreasing.
 Then for any bounded, open set $D$ with $|\partial D|=0$ we have

-where $B$ is ball around $0$ satisfying $|B|=|D|$. \end{theorem} As well-known Faber-Krahn inequality was first proved independently by Faber \cite{Faber} and Krahn \cite{Krahn} for the Laplacian.
+where $B$ is ball around $0$ satisfying $|B|=|D|$. \end{theorem} As is well-known Faber-Krahn inequality was first proved independently by Faber \cite{Faber} and Krahn \cite{Krahn} for the Laplacian.
 See also \cite[Chapter~2]{Hen06}.
 Very recently, Biagi et.\ al.\ \cite{BDVV} establish Faber-Krahn inequality for the operator $-\Delta + (-\Delta)^s$ for $s\in(0,1)$.
 Their method uses Schwarz symmetrization combined with the Polya-Szeg\"{o} inequality and \cite[Theorem~A.1]{FS08}.
 Since the inequality in \cite[Theorem~A.1]{FS08} holds for a more general class of kernel $j$, it might be possible to mimic the proof of \cite{BDVV} in an appropriate variational set-up and Sobolev space to establish \eqref{ET1.5A}.
 However, our viscosity solution approach does not impose any additional regularity on the solution.
 Using \cref{T1.4}, we find a probabilistic representation of the principal eigenvalue which together with the Brascamp-Lieb-Luttinger inequality gives us \cref{T1.5}.
 Also, note that our condition on $j$ is very general and our proof works in dimension one.
 Proof of \cref{T1.5} can be found in \cref{S-FK}.

 As another application of ABP maximum principle and \cref{T1.2} we also study symmetry properties of the positive solutions of semilinear equations.
 Thanks to \cref{T1.2}, symmetry of the positive solutions can be established using the standard method of moving plane \cite{GNN,BL21,FW14}.
 See \cref{S-Gib} for more detail.
 Another interesting application of \cref{T1.2} is the one-dimensional symmetry result related to the Gibbons' conjecture.
-More precisely, we prove the following \begin{theorem} Grant \hyperlink{A2}{(A2)}.
+More precisely, we prove the following \begin{theorem} Assume \hyperlink{A1}{(A1)}.
 Let $u\in\cC_b(\Rd)$ solve

 where $f\in\cC^1(\RR)$ satisfying

 Then there exists a strictly increasing function $u_0:\RR\to\RR$ satisfying

 \end{theorem} The above problem is inspired by a conjecture of G.\ W.\ Gibbons \cite{GT99} which was formulated for the classical Laplacian operator.
 The classical Gibbons' conjecture was proved by several researchers using different approaches; see for instance, \cite{BBG,BHM,F99}.
 In \cite{FV11} Farina and Valdinoci prescribed a unified approach to this problem which also works for several other classes of operators.
 Using the approach of \cite{FV11}, a similar problem is treated in \cite{BVDV} for the operator $-\Delta+(-\Delta)^s$ with $s\in (0,1)$.
 For the proof of \cref{T1.6} we also broadly follow the approach of \cite{FV11} but, thanks to \cref{T1.2}, we do not impose any additional regularity assumption on $u$.
 Proof of \cref{T1.6} can be found in \cref{S-Gib}.